harshitzofficial/-HirePrep-AI/README.md

 # HirePrep AI

-**An AI-powered career platform that transforms resumes into actionable strategy with live interactive mock interviews, real-time biometric analysis, audio coaching, and dynamic study roadmaps using Google Gemini.**

-HirePrep AI is a full-stack interview preparation platform designed to help candidates bridge the gap between their current profile and their target job roles.
+>HirePrep AI is a full-stack interview preparation platform designed to help candidates bridge the gap between their current profile and their target job roles.
 By leveraging Large Language Models (LLMs) and real-time voice synthesis, the platform provides personalized roadmaps, deep resume analysis, and interactive mock interview sessions with biometric feedback.

 ---